Mainframe-Renewal-Project/sear-docs/interfaces/python/resource.md

 ### Searching for resource profiles

-The sample below gets all general resource profiles that start with "IRR" in the facility class.
+The sample below gets all general resource profiles that start with `IRR` in the `facility` class.
 It will return a list of resource profiles, to get metadata on them you will have to run the extract operation on every single resource profile in the list.

 ```python